 Department of Classics

 Tim Joseph graduated from Holy Cross with a B.A. in Classics in 1998 and then taught Latin at Cresskill Junior-Senior High School in New Jersey from 1998 to 2001.
-He went on to earn a Ph.D. in Classical Philology from Harvard University in 2007.
+He went on to earn a Ph.D. in Classical Philology from Harvard University.
 Tim has been back at Holy Cross teaching on Fenwick 4 since the fall of 2006.
-He has taught several years in the Montserrat first-year seminar program and served as the director of Montserrat’s Divine Cluster in 2014–15.
+He has taught several years in the Montserrat first-year seminar program and served as the director of Montserrat’s Divine Cluster in 2019–20 and 2020-21.

-Tim’s research concentrates on Latin historiography and epic poetry.
-Current projects focus on eyewitness reporting in the historical works of the Roman Empire and on the poet Lucan’s figuring of space and time in his epic poem “Pharsalia.”
-For more, see his Academia.edu profile at: https://holycross.academia.edu/TimothyJoseph.
-On occasion Tim writes for The Conversation about topics such as ancient and modern standards of reporting and Martin Luther's King's lived engagement with the Classics.
-For 2017 and 2018 he is the director of the Classical Association of New England's Summer Institute at Brown University.
+Tim’s research concentrates on Latin historiography and epic poetry, with a focus on the literature of the early Roman empire.
+His is the author of Tacitus the Epic Successor (Brill, 2012), and his book Thunder and Lament: Lucan on the Beginnings and Ends of Latin Epic will be published by Oxford University Press in 2022.
+For more information, see the Academia.edu profile at: https://holycross.academia.edu/TimothyJoseph.
+On occasion Tim writes for The Conversation about topics such as Martin Luther's King's lived engagement with the Classics and echoes of Roman history in the ongoing transformation of the U.S. Senate and presidency.
+In 2017 and 2018 he served as the director of the Classical Association of New England's Summer Institute at Brown University and will serve as the president of CANE in 2022-23.

 Recent and Upcoming Courses